Payment Accuracy: A Growing Concern.

 While all plans take steps to address payment errors, the success rates depend on the maturity of those efforts and the tools used.
-Many companies are still using basic tools like Excel, and they have legacy systems that are “taped together internally” and cannot effectively communicate, says Leslie Vairo, manager of product management for SCIO Health Analytics® (an EXL Company).
+Many companies are still using basic tools like Excel, and they have legacy systems that are “taped together internally” and cannot effectively communicate.

 Information is often siloed, especially when health plans are acquired or combine, bringing together different systems that have different approaches to payment integrity.
 This means the payer’s business units are not sharing results with other units to make decisions, creating significant problems.
 For example, the special investigations unit may be building a case against a provider that is about to go to trial.
 If the data mining department collects on a minor claim during this process, it could hurt the SIU case.

 Some payers have made strides with high-powered advanced analytics solutions and toolsets.
 But for many plans that use these tools, the failure rate is still high because they don’t operationalize the data and use it to inform decisions.
-“It’s like a farmer hitching a horse to a pickup truck instead of driving the truck,” Vairo explains.
+“It’s like a farmer hitching a horse to a pickup truck instead of driving the truck.”